Lenkly/meme-of-the-day/README.md

-## Welcome to this random nonsense 🤡
+## most random app on this planet 🤡